Mercury dime: Preparation

-Release and production; name controversy
+Release and production; name and design controversies

 The Mercury dime was released into circulation on October 30, 1916, the same day that production of the Barber dime ceased.
 Several newspapers complained that Weinman's monogram was too prominent on the obverse; according to The New York Times, the Treasury was considering removal.
 On November 4, Weinman enquired of Joyce whether any removal was contemplated; he received in reply compliments on his design and Joyce's statement that the Mint was not responsible for what appeared in print.
 Weinman wrote again, hoping to make changes to the dime, but was told that only an act of Congress could change the design.